mayfrost/guides/KERNEL.md

 * __OPTION B2__: Automatically move kernel to __/boot__ (and in certain distros, symlink the new kernel to __/boot/vmlinuz__ and update the bootloader configuration).
 `make install`

+__NOTE__: The __vmlinuz__ can be any name but that exact name has to be added to the configuration file of your bootloader of choice.
+Usually a version number is appended to the new kernel image.
+This has the advantage to avoid replacing a current kernel and having a fallback as backup to boot.
+You can set to boot from any image in the bootloader once you configure them in the bootloader.

-### BUILD MODULES
+### BUILDING MODULES
-* Compile individual files for each question you answered M during kernel config.
+Compile individual files for each question you answered M during kernel config.
 The object code is linked against your freshly built kernel.
 (For questions answered __Y__, these are already part of __vmlinuz__, and for questions answered __N__ they are skipped).
 Modules end with __.ko__.
 `make -j<X> modules`
 * Copy generated kernel modules to __/lib/modules/<KERNEL_VERSION>/__.
 `make modules_install`

-__NOTE__: The __vmlinuz__ can be any name but that exact name has to be added to the configuration file of your bootloader of choice.
-Usually a version number is appended to the new kernel image.
-This has the advantage to avoid replacing a current kernel and having a fallback as backup to boot.
-You can set to boot from any image in the bootloader once you configure them in the bootloader.

 ## INITRD
 The __initrd__ is used only while booting, unless you compile the kernel with the filesystem it resides on (__initfs__).
 There are three options.